Wills Attorney

 Create a Clear Plan.
 Reduce Future Stress.

 A legally sound will is one of the most important documents you can create for your family.
-At Eleff Law, we help clients across Bethesda, Silver Spring, and Frederick prepare wills that reflect their wishes, honor their values, and make things easier for their loved ones—without uncertainty or delays.
+At Eleff Law, we help clients across Bethesda, Silver Spring, and Frederick as well as DC, northern Virginia and the surrounding areas prepare wills that reflect their wishes, honor their values, and make things easier for their loved ones—without uncertainty or delays.

 Why You Need a Will

-Without a valid will, Maryland law determines how your assets are divided—and who gets to manage the process.
+Without a valid will, local law determines how your assets are divided—and who gets to manage the process.
 That can lead to unwanted outcomes, delays in distribution, and even disputes among family members.

 A properly drafted will allows you to: